 You have two types of supply vents in your HVAC system: the return duct and the supply duct.
 The names for these ducts can be a little counterintuitive.

-The return duct sucks in air from the outside and brings it to the HVAC system inside your home, where it is heated or cooled.
+The return duct sucks in air from the room or rooms and brings it back to the HVAC system inside your home, where it is heated or cooled.
 Then, the cooled or heated air is distributed throughout your home via supply ducts.

 The overall air pressure within an HVAC system depends heavily on the number of supply and return ducts.
 Air pressure also affects the system's performance.
 The machinery will have to work much harder to pull air into the system and to push it out again if the air pressure balance is not ideal.